Zweih/qp/README.md

 - `required-by` - list of packages required by the package and are dependent (output can be long)
 - `provides` - list of alternative package names or shared libraries provided by package (output can be long)
 - `conflicts` - list of packages that conflict, or cause problems, with the package
+- `replaces` - list of packages that are replaced by the package
 - `arch` - architecture the package was built for (e.g., x86_64, aarch64, any)
 - `license` - package software license
 - `url` - the URL of the official site of the software being packaged